 - Monitor: Check the compliance status of your devices, and at the setting and policy level.
 Monitor Intune device compliance policies is a good resource.
 Also view logs and check the threat agent status of your devices.

-- Setup: Use the built-in compliance policies, enable Windows Defender advanced threat protection (ATP), add a mobile threat defense connector, and use Jamf.
+- Setup: Use the built-in compliance policies, enable Microsoft Defender advanced threat protection (ATP), add a mobile threat defense connector, and use Jamf.